fbpx

 The American Dance Festival will present Jawole Willa Jo Zollar, dancer, choreographer, and founder and former longtime artistic director of Urban Bush Women, with the 2024 Samuel H. Scripps/American Dance Festival Award for Lifetime Achievement.
 Established in 1981 by Samuel H. Scripps, the annual award honors choreographers who have dedicated their lives and talents to the creation of modern dance.

-Dr. James Frazier, Dean of Florida State University and ADF board member, will present the $50,000 award to Zollar on Wednesday, July 17, after the performance of Zollar’s SCAT!… The Complex Lives of Al & Dot, Dot & Al Zollar by Urban Bush Women.
+Dr. James Frazier, Dean of Florida State University College of Fine Arts and ADF board member, will present the $50,000 award to Zollar on Wednesday, July 17, after the performance of Zollar’s SCAT!… The Complex Lives of Al & Dot, Dot & Al Zollar by Urban Bush Women.

 “Jawole Willa Jo Zollar, the founder of Urban Bush Women, the all-female troupe of beauty and strength, has led the way in transforming and diversifying the field of dance.
 Her masterful and innovative storytelling that focuses on the importance of cultural identity, equity, and community engagement as well as her careful lifting up and nurturing of women choreographers of color, has had a profound impact on this art form.
 Her life-long dedication has moved us all forward.
 I am beyond thrilled that we will honor her this season,” said Jodee Nimerichter, ADF’s Executive Director.